Deploying a global API Gateway infrastructure in just 5 clicks with Tyk & AWS

 - Choose 1-click launch and select the region and instance you want (there is even a free option available)

 - Now Launch with “1 click”

-By the end of these 5 steps you should have a live Tyk Hybrid account in the Tyk SaaS, plus a live Tyk Gateway running in AWS.
+By the end of these 5 steps you should have a live Tyk Multi-Cloud account in the Tyk SaaS, plus a live Tyk Gateway running in AWS.

 Now that your gateway is running in your infrastructure, you need a simple but powerful way to manage it, to view analytics and also a developer portal for the documentation and self-signup.

 Rather than install and manage all of that yourself, you can now simply connect to our SaaS infrastructure and we’ll provide it for you.